-- 8.1 The Council's borrowing requirement for the period 2012/13 to 2014/15 is currently forecast to be zero. - 8.2 However the level of receipts available for funding the capital programme is set to run out in 5 years, and therefore borrowing will be the only way in which the programme can be financed.
-Currently the future use of two of the Council's largest assets is being reviewed, and therefore once these are decided, the use of borrowing will be reconsidered.
+- 8.1 The Council's borrowing requirement for the period 2013/14 to 2015/16 is currently forecast to be zero. - 8.2 However the level of receipts available for funding the capital programme is set to run out in 4 years, and therefore a review of assets has been carried out and a disposal strategy approved by The Executive.
+If the required sales

+- are not fulfilled, then borrowing will be the only way in which the programme can be financed.
 As yet this is not included within any indicators. - 8.3 The Head of Finance as the Chief Finance Officer (Section 151 Officer) decides on the most appropriate method of financing the Capital Programme.
 In the current economic environment with low interest rates, it may be more cost effective to finance capital expenditure by external borrowing but this will be on the advice of our treasury management advisors and will be reported to Members if this action is considered further. - 8.4 The Council is currently maintaining an under-borrowed position.
 This means that the capital borrowing need (the Capital Financing Requirement), has not been fully funded with loan debt as cash supporting the Council's reserves, balances and cash flow has been used as a temporary measure.
-This strategy is prudent as investment returns are low and counterparty risk is high. - 8.5 Against this background and the risks within the economic forecast, caution will be adopted with the 2012/13 treasury operations.
-The Head of Finance will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances:- - if it was felt that there was a significant risk of a sharp FALL in long and short term rates, e.g. due to a marked increase of risks around relapse into recession or of risks of deflation, then long term borrowings will be postponed. - if it was felt that there was a significant risk of a much sharper RISE in long and short term rates than that currently forecast, perhaps arising from a greater than expected increase in world economic activity or a sudden increase in inflation risks, then the portfolio position will be reappraised with the likely action that fixed rate funding will be drawn whilst interest rates were still relatively cheap.

-Any decisions will be reported to Members at the next available opportunity.
+This strategy is prudent as investment returns are low and counterparty risk is high. - 8.5 Against this background and the risks within the economic forecast, caution will be adopted with the 2013/14 treasury operations.
+The Head of Finance will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances:- - if it was felt that there was a significant risk of a sharp FALL in long and short term rates, e.g. due to a marked increase of risks around relapse into recession or of risks of deflation, then long term borrowings will be postponed. - if it was felt that there was a significant risk of a much sharper RISE in long and short term rates than that currently forecast, perhaps arising from a greater than expected increase in world economic activity or a sudden increase in inflation risks, then the portfolio position will be reappraised with the likely action that fixed rate funding will be drawn whilst interest rates were still relatively cheap. - 8.6 Any decisions will be reported to Members at the next available opportunity. - 8.7 The current strategy of this authority is to avoid borrowing whilst it is not considered necessary.
+Should the need for borrowing be envisaged, then borrowing may be undertaken earlier if interest rates are advantageous.